If you’re looking for the best books on manipulation, you found them.

 Also, equally instructive:

-- Ho Tactics Similar to Goal Digger but written by a guy.
-There is even more wisdom, and lots of gold nuggets on power dynamics in the examples.
+- Ho Tactics is Similar to Goal Digger but written by a guy.
+There is even more wisdom and lots of gold nuggets on power dynamics in the examples.

-- The 48 Laws of The Game: Why learning from a hoe, when you can learn from a pimp?
+- The 48 Laws of The Game: Why learn from a hoe, when you can learn from a pimp?

 Ask him “what are you drinking”, and if he doesn’t offer you the same, drop him immediately.